-There are a lot of terminologies in software testing area, and these terminologies confused so many beginners.
+There are a lot of terminologies in the software testing area, and these terminologies confused so many software testing beginners.
 Different methods can be classified from different points of view.
-So here is a summary of common software testing related terms, you will have a general understanding of them after read this article.
+So here is a summary of common software testing-related terms, you will have a general understanding of them after reading this article.

-- Integration Testing: This method is based on unit test.
+- Integration testing: This method is based on unit tests.
 You need to assemble unit modules into a system or subsystem, and then run the test.
-This method focus on check whether the interface between the unit modules is correct or not.
+This method focuses on check whether the interface between the unit modules is correct or not.

-- System Testing: This is a test of the entire product system, verify that the system meets the requirements specification.
-It also check whether the correctness and performance of the system meets the requirements or not.
+- System testing: This is a test of the entire product system, verify that the system meets the requirements specification.
+It also checks whether the correctness and performance of the system meet the requirements or not.

-- Acceptance Testing: This is the last operation before the software is to be deployed.
+- Acceptance testing: This is the last operation before the software is to be deployed.
 The purpose of this method is to ensure that the product is ready to be delivered to the buyer.
-It make sure that every function in this product meets the user’s requirements.
+It makes sure that every function in this product meets the user’s requirements.

 Black box and white box test is mainly divided by source code visible level.
 This is the most basic concept.

-- White box testing: Tester need step into the software source code, verify every path in the code.
+- White box testing: The tester needs to step into the software source code, verify every path in the code.
 Test the software according to the structure of the program.
-Check whether the internal action of the product is carried out correctly according to the design specification or not.
+Check whether the internal action of the product is carried out correctly or not according to the design specification.
 Verify that each path in the program can work correctly as expected.

 - Gray box testing: Gray box is between black box and white box.
-It not only focuses on the correctness of the output for the input, but also care about the software internal performance.
-But gray box is not as detailed and completed as the white box test.
-It checks internal operation’s state only through some of the characteristics of the phenomenon, events and signs.
+It not only focuses on the correctness of the output for the input but also cares about the software’s internal performance.
+But the gray box is not as detailed and completed as the white box test.
+It checks internal operation’s state only through some of the characteristics of the phenomenon, events, and signs.
 Sometimes the output is correct, but the interior process is actually wrong.
 There are a lot of such cases.
-So the efficiency will be very low If do white box test for every case.
+So the efficiency will be very low If do a white box test for every case.
 So it is necessary to take such a method.

 It is divided into functional and performance testing from different test points.

-- Functional Testing: Checks whether the software’s functions meet end user’s requirement or not.
+- Functional testing: Checks whether the software’s functions meet the end user’s requirement or not.
 It is all around software’s functions.
-This method can be broken down into a variety of subset.
-Such as logic function, user interface, ease of use, installation and compatibility test etc.
+This method can be broken down into a variety of subsets.
+Such as a logic function, user interface, ease of use, installation and compatibility test, etc.

-- Performance Testing: Tester use automation tool to simulate a variety of normal, peak and abnormal load conditions to the system, monitor and record system performance indicators.
+- Performance testing: The tester uses an automation tool to simulate a variety of normal, peak, and abnormal load conditions to the system, monitor and record system performance indicators.
 Software performance includes many aspects, mainly with both time performance and spatial performance.

-Time Performance: Mainly refers to the software response time.
+Time performance: Mainly refers to the software response time.
 Such as the time required for a login, the time required for a transaction, and so on.
 It is meaningless to analyze the response time of a transaction leaving a specific environment.
-It need to build a specific and independent environment to do time performance test.
+It needs to build a specific and independent environment to do a time performance test.

 - Manual testing: Human tester design test cases, run all the designed cases by hand.
 Use keyboard and mouse to input data into the software, check whether the output is as expected or not.